Ham Workbench

 Electronic Components:

-Go online and search to get some tips about "Buying Electronic Components ", search for other ideas on electronic components on the internet.
-Try scavenging various components from used equipment (cheapest method and not just radios) and by going to a hamfest looking for components (inexpensive) and searching surplus component suppliers (bargains).
-If you purchase from electronic parts suppliers (most expensive) you can fill voids.
-Add slowly as your needs develop and "keep it organized" if not you will not easily find what you need.
+Go online and search to get some tips about "Buying Electronic Components ", search for other ideas on electronic components or equipment on the internet.
+Read "Testing and Test Methods" and pages linked to that site.
+Try scavenging various components from used equipment (cheapest method and not just radios, computer, printers, TVs, etc.) and by going to a hamfest looking and actually looking for components (inexpensive) and searching surplus component suppliers (bargains).
+You can purchase from electronic parts suppliers (usually most expensive) you can fill many voids.
+Add slowly as your needs develop and "keep it organized" if not you will never find what you need easily.
 Old televisions, computers w/monitors, microwaves ovens, old Hi-Fis and radios are a few items that you can tear apart for components.
-My home has a ham shack, work bench, & general activities desk, general type work desk all of these with computers on a linked intranet system.
+My home has a ham shack, work bench, & general activities desk, general type work desk each has a computer on a linked intranet system.
 Learn to use that computer to organize your parts collection.
-Use your computer to keep lists of materials on hand for any project (make a 'project card).
-I use "AZZ Cardfile" as a 'database' of my parts collection (do a web search).
-You can search the database (card contents) to find physical and electrical information on the item, I include what shelf I put it on last (I label my shelves.).
-For each part where I collected the part, links to internet data on the part, datasheet copy, schematic and pin out information, 'other thoughts' I may want in the future, etc. can all be stored on an azz card for the part.
-I keep an eye on the old equipment cabinets/boxes.
-I cannot estimate how many times I have used an "old piece gear" cabinet, repainted and filled in holes, new drilled, etc. to house a new project.
-Special attention to 'water proof cases' is a way to save a lot of money.
+Use your computer to keep lists of materials on hand for use on any project (make a 'project card' and a 'part information' card).
+I use a small program called "AZZ Cardfile" as a 'database' for my parts collection (do a web search).
+You can search the database (card contents) to find physical and electrical information on the item, I include what shelf number the unit I physically put it on last (I label my shelves ~ you know, that organization thing).
+For each part I list where and I collected the part, links to internet data on the part, datasheet copy, article and where it was published, a schematic and component pin out information, 'other thoughts' or 'notes' which I may want in the future, etc. it can all be stored on an azz card for the part and equipment unit.
+I keep an eye out the old equipment cabinets/boxes.
+Usually $3 ~ $5 at a hamfest will provide quite a few boxes.
+I cannot estimate how many times I have used an "old piece of gear" cabinet, repainted and filled in various holes, drilled new holes, etc. to house one of my new projects.
+Special attention to 'water proof cases' is a way to save a lot of money (Harbor Freight, Home Depot, Menards seem to work best for me).

-I test each component before placing it in stock.
+I test each component part before placing it in stock.
 Unknown component status or failed components have a set place for them in storage.
+That area ends up with twice per junking review.
 My 'stock component's are ready for quick and sure usage.
+I have several sets of shelves for storage of all this.

 Please make sure you collect parts in a safe manner - search the internet for safety requirements.
 NEVER approach this task in a careless manner.
 Burns, electrical shocks, eye hazard, material chemical issues, hazardous material handling are a few of the important areas you need to ALWAYS consider.
 Make your environment a safe one for you and all family members and/or visitors!

 Organization of the parts cannot be over stressed.
 If organized correctly, you will know what is 'on hand'/'in stock' and what you may need to look for at swaps and purchase opportunities.
 Search out datasheets for the components you collect and store them (on your computer).
 Use engineering simulation (see LT Spice - free version) and circuit board layout software (look on internet for free software) to design, analyze, and make circuit boards for projects.
 The design and construction of electronics can be a hobby unto itself, but it adds greatly to the personal satisfaction of many hams.
-If you keep it organized, you quickly determine what you have and decide if you need to purchase something for that next project.
+If you keep it organized, you can quickly determine what you have and decide if you need to purchase something for that next project.
 Hint: I will start the planning of a project by labeling a container and placing a list of all needed components inside.
 Then I place those parts in the container and cross off the item list for that project.
-When the list is completely crossed off, I am ready to start the assembly step.
+When the list for that project is completely crossed off, I am ready to start the actual assembly step.
 I usually place a schematic diagram and any referenced source or filenames inside for reminding me of what I was planning.
-It is not unusual to have several of these containers on the shelf.
-As I get time I will pull one down and do the construction.
+It is not unusual to have several of these containers on the shelf at the same time.
+As I get time I will pull a full one down and do the actual construction.
 Sorry to admit that some of my 'projects' have shelf lives of a few years.
+I have in the past given a full project container to some just starting out in the hobby.
+It promotes their learning and can be considered as a 'kit project'.
+I assist in construction and test out, so they get maximum learning is project build.
+It usually starts them a long path of adventure.
+So consider how you can help others.

 Small micro-controllers/microcomputers fit well into these project areas.
 This will lead to a need to understanding some various software languages and Integrated Development Environments [IDE] as you implement the designs.
 Only "you" limit what you may accomplish!
 This knowledge may even lead a younger person to consider a technical career along these lines.
 People with these skills are always in demand on the commercial fronts.
 Learn to take advantage of all your new knowledge.
 Ham Radio and computer technology feed off each other for quick technical understanding and knowledge growth.

 Sometimes we need help with a technical issue or procedure.
 A place for some help is ARRL Technical Information Service.
 It is for ARRL members, but is a great place to search for information.
 Searching the internet has grown into a very productive process.
-There are several 'YouTube' channels that have a lot of electronic workbench information for you.
-Searching a project concept can add significant knowledge before you waste time 'reinventing' the project design.
+There are countless 'YouTube' channels that have a lot of electronic workbench information for you.
+Searching a project concept can add significant knowledge before you waste time 'reinventing' the project design several times ~ even your 'hobby time' has limits and needs consideration.